shawntabrizi/rust-state-machine/src/5/template/README.md

 2. Create a `balances` field in `Pallet` using the `BTreeMap`.

-	For the `key`, we are using a simple static string for now.
+	For the `key`, we are using a string for now.
 This way we can access users like `"alice"`, `"bob"`, etc...
 This will be changed in the future.

 	For the `value`, we will use a `u128`, which is the largest natively supported type in Rust.
 This will allow our users to have very, very large balances if we want.